 Will fire sprinklers cause water damage?

-Yes, they will cause damage to electronics and other valuable that are not water resistant.
+Yes, they will cause damage to electronics and other valuables that are not water resistant.
 However, the damage is less severe as opposed to what the fire will do to your belongings or even worse, the entire building.

 How many fire sprinklers does a building need?

-As many as it is required to douse every foot of the floor with a steady spray of water in case a fire breaks out.
-Be sure speak with the proper authorities as fire protection for buildings is on a case-by-case basis.
+As many as is required to douse every foot of the floor with a steady spray of water in case a fire breaks out.
+Be sure to speak with the proper authorities as fire protection for buildings is on a case-by-case basis.